sinanonur/clhelper-system/README.md

 ## Note

 Always review the generated command before confirming its execution to ensure it matches your intentions.
+*DISCLAIMER*: I accept no responsibility for the commands it generates.
+Do it where you think it is safe and again always check the commands.

 Let me know if you need further adjustments or additions!